Race, Science, Gender, and Species|

 |Examinations and Assignments: |

-Weekly online discussion posts/short critical reading response essays; seminar facilitation; final research project.
+Weekly online discussion posts/short critical reading response essays; public scholarship assignment; final research project.

 |Drop/Add Enrollment Requests|